YOLO Evolution: A Comprehensive Benchmark and Architectural Review of YOLOv12, YOLO11, and Their Previous Versions: Benchmark Setup

 \subsection{Metrics}

-This study evaluates the performance of YOLO models using three primary metrics: accuracy, computational efficiency, and size.
-The accuracy metrics include Precision, Recall, mAP50 (Mean Average Precision at an IoU (Intersection over Union) threshold of 0.50), and mAP50-95 (Mean Average Precision across IoU (Intersection over Union) thresholds from 0.50 to 0.95).
-Precision \cite{padilla2020survey} measures the ratio of correctly predicted observations to the total predicted observations, thus highlighting the occurrence of False Positives.
-Conversely, Recall \cite{padilla2020survey} measures the ratio of correctly predicted observations to all actual observations, thus emphasizing the occurrence of False Negatives.
-Both mAP50 and mAP50-95 \cite{10028728} provide a comprehensive summary of Precision and Recall.
-While mAP50 calculates the Mean Average Precision at an IoU threshold of 0.50, mAP50-95 extends this calculation across multiple IoU thresholds from 0.50 to 0.95, with a step size of 0.05.
+This study evaluates YOLO models based on accuracy, computational efficiency, and size.
+Accuracy metrics include Precision, Recall, mAP50, and mAP50-95.
+Precision measures the ratio of correctly predicted observations to total predictions, indicating False Positives, while Recall highlights False Negatives by comparing correct predictions to actual observations \cite{padilla2020survey}. mAP50 calculates Mean Average Precision at an IoU threshold of 0.50, whereas mAP50-95 extends this across thresholds from 0.50 to 0.95 with a 0.05 step size \cite{10028728}.

-Regarding computational efficiency metrics, Preprocessing Time, Inference Time, and Postprocessing Time will be utilized to evaluate the model's speed.
-Preprocessing Time refers to the duration taken to prepare raw data for input into the model.
-Inference Time is the duration required for the model to process the input data and generate predictions.
-Postprocessing Time denotes the time needed to convert the model's raw predictions into a final, usable format.
-These metrics were measured using a sample of images for testing after training the models.
-Additionally, the GFLOPs (Giga Floating-Point Operations Per Second) measure the computational power for the model training, reflecting its efficiency.
-In contrast, the size metric reflects the actual disk size of the model and the number of its parameters.

-These metrics are essential for providing a comprehensive overview of YOLO models' performance, allowing for effective comparison and evaluation.
-By employing these metrics, we can thoroughly assess the accuracy and efficiency of different YOLO model versions, ensuring a robust benchmark for their performance and application in various real-world scenarios.